 How do I know if my mattress has fiberglass?

 Find the law tag sewn into the side seam and look for "glass fiber," "fiberglass," or "silica fiber" in the fill list.
 These terms all refer to the same material.
 If present, do not remove the outer cover under any circumstances.
-You can also check NapLab's database of 395 mattresses analyzed for fiberglass content.
+Your own law tag is the definitive answer for your mattress; to cross-reference a specific brand or model, NapLab maintains the full database of mattresses analyzed for fiberglass.

 What happens if you unzip a mattress with fiberglass?